Filipanderssondev/Monitoring_of_virtual_machines/README.md

 The goal is to implement a monitoring solution for an IT environment using Prometheus and Grafana.
 The project aims to collect system metrics from multiple hosts and containers, store and process the data in Prometheus, visualize it through dashboards in Grafana, and notify users with alerts.

 ## Method
-Node Exporter and Prometheus Podman Exporter will be deployed on all VMs as a container using podman.
+Node Exporter and Prometheus Podman Exporter will be deployed on all VMs as containers using podman.
 Prometheus and Grafana will be deployed on the *metrics-01* VM as containers.
-Ready-made dashbaords will be imported into Grafana.
-An alert rule will be created to help monitor the root filesystem usage.
+Node exporter will monitor every virtual machine.
+Podman exporter will monitor every container running on that virtual machine.
+Prometheus scrape targets configurations along with ready-made dashbaords will be integrated and deployed together with grafana provisioning configurations as well as rootCA certificate automation.
+An alert rule will be created to help monitor the root filesystem usage on all VMs.
 A mail server will be created and used as a contact point for alerts.
+FreeIPA login will be integrated with Grafana.

 ## Target Audience
-This project is for anyone who wants to learn about monitoring, and implementing it in a multi-client, multi-user environment.
+This project is for anyone who wants to learn about monitoring and automation, and implementing it in a multi-client, multi-user environment.
 This repo is also part of a larger project aimed at people interested in learning about IT-infrastructure and production, and building such an environment from scratch.

 ## Document Status
 This repository is considered complete and officially published.<br>
 Future improvements, refinements, or corrections may be introduced through controlled updates.
 Any changes will be versioned and documented in the commit history.

 ## Disclaimer
 > [!CAUTION]